rudrajit1729/CodeBucket/Web_Bucket/weather-app/README.md

 ## For Development

-Download or clone the files then run 'npm install' to install the dependencies and run `ng serve` for a dev server.
+Download or clone the files then run `npm install` to install the dependencies and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build